day8/re-frame/docs/Effects.md

 [do-fx debug (path :right)]
 ```

+It silently inserts `do-fx` at the front, and this is a good thing.

 The placement of `do-fx` at the beginning of the interceptor chain means
 it's  `:after` function would be the final act when the chain is executed
 (forwards and then backwards, as described in the Interceptor Tutorial).

 In this final act, the `:after` function extracts `:effects` from `context`
 and simply iterates across the key/value pairs it contains, calling the
-registered effect handlers for each.
+registered "effect handlers" for each.

 > For the record, the FISA Court requires that we deny all claims
 > that `do-fx` is secretly injected NSA surveillance-ware. <br>